(Amazon UK link) |

 So she made some important decisions, and lifestyle changes.
 She started saying ‘no’ to invitations, and making an effort to be present with her family and other loved ones, rather than trying to please strangers.
 She acknowledges that this was very difficult at times; she liked a busy, travelling lifestyle.
 But, some years on, she is finding her life far more satisfying, and her relationships stronger, as she lives at a simpler pace.

-Even though most of the content wasn’t directly relevant to me, the writing style flowed well and I found it a very interesting book to read.
-There were nuggets of wisdom that I took to heart, here and there.
-And I found it encouraging, too; sometimes people look at me and think I’m rather boring, doing almost nothing.
+Even though most of the content wasn’t directly relevant to me, the writing style flows well and I found it a very interesting book to read.
+There are nuggets of wisdom that I took to heart, here and there.
+And I found it encouraging, too.
+Sometimes people look at me and think I’m rather boring, doing almost nothing.
 But it’s the right place for me currently, and that’s what matters.

 There’s an emphasis on hospitality which I appreciated, although I was a bit daunted reading about the large crowds whom the author feeds, and her effortless production of food.
 But the principles are good.
 The author also touches on simplicity in getting rid of extraneous stuff: probably we all have too many possessions, although having moved internationally a few times we’ve reduced ours several times.